sumitnagal/ntnx_labs/benchmark/grep/README.md

 ## <img src="../../assets/lab.png" width="auto" height="32"/> Mission

-> Implement grep!
-Your CLI application should take a work and a file name and
+> Implement Grep+Wc!
+Your CLI application should take a word and a file name and
 > report back the number of occurrences.

 * Implement and test a `WordCount` function that computes a given word occurence count.
 * Benchmark your count function.
 * Using `benchstat` checkout to variation and make sure you have a solid measurement.
-* How can you speed up your initial implementation?
+* Can you speed up your initial implementation?
 * Implement and test a second implementation.
 * Using `benchstat` compare your first and second implementations.
 * BONUS!
 Can you think of a more performant way to implement the count?
 How does your solution compares to using unix grep?